schoeberl/librelane/docs/source/faq.md

 OpenROAD is primarily developed by The OpenROAD Project, which involves many corporations and academic institutions (primarily the University of California, San Diego, Parallax Software, and Precision Innovations).
-LibreLane, on the other hand, is primarily developed by Efabless Corporation.
+LibreLane, on the other hand, was primarily developed by Efabless Corporation and is currently maintained by the American University in Cairo, Open Hardware Lab.

-The two projects are affiliated but are otherwise distinct and are managed by different teams.

 (faq-proprietary-pdks)=